Emma Bates: High school and college

 Encouraged by her parents to channel her energy, Bates began running in 6th grade.
 She attended Elk River High School in Minnesota, graduating in 2010.
 During her senior year, she achieved runner-up in the state cross country championships and led her team to a state title.
 She recorded personal bests of 11:08.25 for 3200 m and 5:00.13 for 1600 m.
 Bates has said she took a relaxed approach to training in high school.
-In an 2013 interview, she recalled, “On easy days, my teammates and I would often not even run — we’d go to the grocery store and get donuts or something.”
+In a 2013 interview, she recalled, “On easy days, my teammates and I would often not even run — we’d go to the grocery store and get donuts or something.”

 Bates attended Boise State University in Idaho, where she was a 12-time All American in the NCAA.
 She specialized in the 10000 m, placing third in this event at the 2013 NCAA Track and Field Championship.
 The following year, she won the event in 32:32.35, the second-fastest time in the championship's history.
 She was the runner-up at the 2013 NCAA Cross Country Championships behind Abbey D'Agostino.
 She finished third at the 2014 NCAA Cross Country Championships.